-If a licensee has payables to social/tax authorities at the assessment date which have been deferred on the basis of an agreement in writing with the relevant social/tax authority, the licensee must disclose the following information:
+If a licensee has payables at the assessment date that have been deferred under a written agreement with the social/tax authority, the licensee must disclose the following information:

-- the name of relevant social/tax authority; - the amount that is subject to deferral, and the month in which it was originally due to be paid to the social/tax authority (specifying amounts in each of the six months prior to the assessment date, and inputting any amounts older than six months in the "Older" cell); and - the post deferrals due date(s) for the amount(s) to be paid to the social/tax authority, as per an agreement in writing with the social/tax authority.
+- the name of relevant social/tax authority; - the amount subject to deferral, and the month in which it was originally due to be paid, inputting amounts in each of the six months prior to the assessment date, and specifying any amounts older than six months in the 'older' cell: - the post deferrals due date(s) for the amount(s) to be paid under a written agreement with the social/tax authority.

-For the avoidance of doubt, payables to social/tax authorities at the assessment date which were originally due to be paid before the assessment date can only be disclosed as deferred (rather than overdue payables) if the licensee has concluded an agreement which has been accepted in writing by the social/tax authority concerned that extends the due date beyond the applicable assessment date.
+For the avoidance of doubt, payables at the assessment date that were originally due to be paid before the assessment date can only be disclosed as deferred (rather than overdue) payables if the licensee has concluded a written agreement with the social/tax authority concerned that extends the due date beyond the applicable assessment date.